 If the anti-affinity requirements specified by this field are not met at scheduling time, the pod will not be scheduled onto the node.
 If the anti-affinity requirements specified by this field cease to be met at some point during pod execution (e.g. due to a pod label update), the system may or may not try to eventually evict the pod from its node.
-When there are multiple elements, the lists of nodes corresponding podAffinityTerm
+When there are multiple elements, the lists of nodes corresponding to each podAffinityTerm are intersected, i.e. all terms must be satisfied.

-Postgres Cluster. spec. backups. pgbackrest. repoHost. dedicated. affinity. podAntiAffinity. preferred During Scheduling Ignored During Execution [incomparent] and the property of the prop to each podAffinityTerm are intersected, i.e. all terms must be satisfied.
+PostgresCluster.spec.backups.pgbackrest.repoHost.dedicated.affinity.podAntiAffinity.preferredDuringSchedulingIgnoredDuringExecution [inequality of the second structure] and the second structure of the second structure of